-All proposals within the parish must follow the mitigation hierarchy for lighting.
+Development proposals should respond positively to the mitigation hierarchy for lighting.
 Avoidance should be a priority to minimise unnecessary light pollution.
-If this is not possible, minimisation of light through optimised lighting controls and fixture selection.
-Finally, and only if necessary, restoration or offsetting of light pollution by implementing measures to counteract residual impacts on the environment, like using specific light wavelengths of shielding to reduce disruption to wildlife.
+If this is not practicable, development proposals should minimise the impact of lighting through optimised controls and fixture selection.
+Finally, and where necessary, development proposals should restore or offset light pollution by implementing measures to counteract residual impacts on the environment such as incorporating specific light wavelengths of shielding to reduce disruption to wildlife.

-Proposals will need to demonstrate that they meet or exceed the Institute of Lighting Professionals guidance and other relevant standards or guidance for lighting.
+Development proposals should demonstrate that they meet or exceed the Institute of Lighting Professionals guidance and other relevant standards or guidance for lighting.
 Criteria to be considered includes: